sjmudd/golintbug/README.md

 The comment is correctly provided on the same line as the constant definition.

+- `go` reports `go version go1.15.5 darwin/amd64`
-`golint` installed by `go get -u golang.org/x/lint/golint` so up to date as of 2021-01-03.
+- `golint` installed by `go get -u golang.org/x/lint/golint` so up to date as of 2021-01-03.

 See: https://github.com/golang/lint/issues/502